 Apart from these technical questions, ask these following general questions to find out more about candidates Python skills

-16. What’s your favorite standard library module?
+16. What’s your favourite standard library module?

 17. Tell me something you don't like about Python.